Globalization, the Environment, and Society: Macalester-Pomona-Swarthmore Consortium

-- Fees: Students pay Haverford tuition to Haverford College.
-Haverford will then be responsible for submitting payments to the program.
+- Fees: Students pay Haverford tuition and room to Haverford College.
+Haverford will then be responsible for submitting tuition and room fees to the program.

 Admission decisions made solely by Professor Everbach at Swarthmore College.
 Students must be in the second semester of their junior year at the start of the program.
 Priority will be given to students who have completed three semester courses related to environmental studies and four semester courses in science.
 A course in African Studies is also a plus.